Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want accessible admissions and families looking for lower cost. graduation rate is below 40%.
-62% of students receive Pell Grants — strong access mission.
+A good fit for students who want accessible admissions and in-state Virginia residents. graduation rate is below 40%; median debt is moderately high.
+65% of students receive Pell Grants — strong access mission.

 Accept